A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

 \subsubsection{Scenario and Synthetic Data Generation}

 Scenario and synthetic data generation involve using DGMs to produce a wide range of synthetic data.
 This process includes creating diverse driving scenarios to test and evaluate autonomous vehicles, synthesizing demographic and travel behavior data to represent different populations in studies, and generating synthetic traffic data for training other machine learning models for traffic operation and management.
 Additionally, DGMs can generate rare or unexpected traffic situations to improve anomaly detection and response strategies.
-These capabilities allow researchers to simulate various conditions and events which can help enhance the robustness and accuracy of analysis.
-This section highlights how the DGMs enable comprehensive testing, analysis, and improvement of transportation networks through effective scenario and synthetic data generation.
+These capabilities allow researchers to simulate various conditions and events, which can help enhance the robustness and accuracy of analysis.
+This section highlights how the DGMs enable comprehensive testing, analysis, and improvement of transportation networks through effective scenario and synthetic data generation. {We also categorize recent studies by generation type, task, model used, dataset, and evaluation metrics, as summarized in Table~\ref{tab:summary_scenario_generation}.}